BladeRunnerJS/brjs-site/docs/use/getting_started.md

 ### Add Two-Way Data Binding

-Next, let's edit the Blade to display in `<input>` element with a two-way binding between the View and View Model.
+Next, let's edit the Blade to display an `<input>` element with a two-way binding between the View and View Model.

 To do this we first need to update `ExamplePresentationModel.js` to handle the fact the view contains an input element.
 We do this using a `Field` object initialized with an empty string, instead of 'Hello World!'.
 We can also update the `message` instance variable to be called something more relevant: `todoText`.